Welders at Serious Risk from Welding Fumes

 Helmets

-Like any helmet, welding helmets provide protection to the face, neck, and in particular, eyes from flash burns, ultraviolet light, sparks, infrared light, and heat.
-Ensure that when purchasing a welding helmet that it’s certified to AS/NZS 1337 and 1338.
+Like any helmet, welding helmets protect the face, neck, and in particular, eyes from flash burns, ultraviolet light, sparks, infrared light, and heat.
+Ensure that when purchasing a welding helmet it’s certified to AS/NZS 1337 and 1338.

 Gloves